 We’d also like to thank everyone who visited our little corner of the internet.
 We share what we are passionate about, and it means a lot that other people want to read it as well!

 It’s almost that time of the year again, and everyone likes a taste of citrus at Christmas.
 Some people like satsumas, whereas some like clementines.
 We like them all, but in a citrus gin or vodka.
 However, here in the south of Italy we are …

 The forgotten town of Pentedattilo in Calabria.
 Otherworldly screams?
 Laments from the afterlife?
 The bloody hand of the devil?
 The poor town of Pentedattilo on the edge of the Aspromonte Mountains in the southern tip of Calabria has seen it all.
 Earthquakes and precarious shifting …

 Hi, It’s Lisa again.
 Following on from my post about using a car to get around in Italy, and the difficulties presented using this form of transport, I’d like to go on to using the rail network.

 Hi… It’s Lisa here, doing my first blog post which I hope you will find informative.
+My first blog is about driving in Italy.
 Getting around Italy can be easy or very stressful!
 I’m going to cover the various modes of transportation in Italy which …

 In my last post we told you all about the beautiful town of Castell’Arquato.
 Now, in the second part of my post I’ll tell you about the second reason we visited, which was the Monterosso Val d’Arda Wine Festival!